-As we said, the Superlight is extremely expensive for a mouse, so the earlier and cheaper G Pro Wireless remains a great choice.
+As we said, the Superlight is expensive for a mouse, so the earlier and cheaper G Pro Wireless remains a great choice.
 It offers the same shape and an extremely similar sensor, but weighs around 25 per cent more, includes RGB lighting and side buttons that can be moved to the left or right.
 If you're not a super competitive gamer, the original GPW is probably a better pick.

 Most comfortable gaming mouse

 The $60/£60 Glorious Model I is my new favourite mouse, offering a high button count and a wide, comfortable shape that compares favourably to two incredibly popular mice: the Razer Basilisk V3 and the Logitech G502 Hero.
 Unlike those mice though, the Model I features a high-quality flexible cable that makes it feel almost wireless, an ultra-light 69g design and high-quality mouse skates.

 The effect is transformative - you still get the ergonomic right-handed design that so many people love, complete with a shelf for your thumb and four side buttons, but you also have a dramatically better package for first-person shooters and other fast-paced, competitive games.
 The side buttons are also replaceable, allowing you to opt for different shapes or flat panels that remove the buttons you don't need.

 The only feature that Glorious haven't replicated from the ($50/£49) Basilisk V3 and ($33/£40) G502 Hero is a fancy scroll wheel.
 Both of these mice offer a wheel that can transform between a stepped, tactile mode and an 'infinite' scroll mode where the wheel spins freely.
 The Model I's scroll wheel is entirely standard, so you might still consider Razer or Logitech's offerings if this feature is important to you.